 Deed of Covenant

-Most leases (both old and new) will contain an obligation for the selling leaseholder to get the purchaser to enter into a deed of covenant with the freeholder/managing agent/management company.
+Most leases (both old and new) will contain an obligation for the selling leaseholder to get the purchaser to enter into a Deed of Covenant with the freeholder/managing agent/management company.
 This will confer rights between the parties and protect what is known as ‘Privity of Contract’ which can only confer rights or impose obligations upon those who are party to the contract.
+Even though legislation provides the same thing, if the lease stipulates this is what is required then it must be acted upon.

 The solicitors acting for the seller will usually provide a draft form of the Deed of Covenant to the purchaser’s Conveyancing Solicitors during the course of the conveyancing process.
 The latter will then produce the final deed to be executed by the buyer to confirm they will comply with the terms of the existing lease.